 Implicit through all the work and life experience that Ann has, is her commitment to fairness and social justice, and the provision of life long educational opportunities for all sectors of our multi-cultural society.

-Ann is a member of the following Committees: Audit, Learning and Teaching, Remuneration, Grievance and Appeals.View Ann Hill's Register of Interest Edit
+Ann is a member of the following Committees: Audit, Learning and Teaching, Remuneration, Grievance and Appeals and HR Sub-Committees.View Ann Hill's Register of Interest Edit

 Jamie joined the DGC Board of Management in April 2022.